 Greene then co-starred in Dances With Wolves, which garnered an Oscar nomination.
 Since then, his many film credits include Die Hard With A Vengeance, North, Green Mile, Maverick and Snow Dogs.

-Among his many television credits include are Exhibit A, Rocket Science, Wolf Lake, The Red Green Show, North of Sixty and Dudley the Dragon, which earned Greene two Gemini awards.
+Among his many television credits include Exhibit A, Rocket Science, Wolf Lake, The Red Green Show, North of Sixty, Dudley the Dragon, which earned Greene two Gemini awards, and a reoccurring role on Netflix original drama, Longmire.

 Greene was also the recipient of several Best Actor awards for his roles in Skins, The Education of Little Tree and Northern Exposure, at the First Americans in the Arts Film Awards, as well as Best Actor at the Japan Film Festival for Skins, and a Grammy for his narration work with Winton Marsalis and Kate Winslet in Listen to the Story Teller.